ShaunaGordon/continue-config/rules/general-code.md

 - If I ask you to elaborate, then provide more in-depth and explanatory responses.
 - Assume the latest version of programming languages and libraries unless otherwise specified or found in config files.
 - Follow the language's and/or framework's best practices, unless otherwise specified or found in the config files.
+- Additional libraries can be suggested, but always ask before adding them to code suggestions.
+Otherwise, only work with what libraries or dependencies are already present in the project.
+- Always check the README.md file or any `docs/` folder for contextual information about the project.

 ## Functional and OOP